 Concentrations are generally assessed with a view to establish whether or not there is a treat of creating or strengthening an undertaking's dominant position, as a result of which effective competition could be distorted or significantly impeded.
-The market test applied by the Agency broadly corresponds to the European Commission's "substantial impediment of effective competition test".
-Effects of the assessed concentration are analysed in the light of the relevant product and geographic market.
+The market test applied by the Agency broadly corresponds with the European Commission's "substantial impediment of effective competition test".
+Effects of the assessed concentration are analysed in light of the relevant product and geographic market.
 It is important to note that a high market share does not always give rise to competition concerns, as the market shares are appraised together with other competition-related parameters, such as the choice available to suppliers and consumers, and the openness of the market for new entries.
 Pursuant to Article 11(2) of the Competition Act, the Agency takes the following factors into account:

-- the alternatives available to suppliers and users; - the market positions of undertakings concerned; - the access to sources of supply and to the market itself; - the structure of the relevant markets; - the barriers to entry for competing undertakings; - the financial capability of affected undertakings; - the interests of intermediate and ultimate consumers; and - supply and demand trends on the relevant markets.
+- the alternatives available to suppliers and users; - the market positions of undertakings concerned; - the access to sources of supply and to the market itself; - the structure of the relevant markets; - the barriers to entry for competing undertakings; - the financial capability of affected undertakings; - the interests of intermediate and ultimate consumers; - development of technical and economic progress provided that it is to a consumer's advantage and does not form an obstacle to competition; and - supply and demand trends on the relevant markets.